-select Projects of any number of Units based on a method of distribution approved by HCD, and will monitor these Projects for the required period of affordability.
+If a County with 5 percent or more of the state's homeless population wants to administer its NPLH funds, it can be designated by HCD as an APC.
+Once the County has been designated as an APC, the County, as the Project lender, will use its share of funds to select Projects of any number of Units based on a method of distribution approved by HCD, and will monitor these Projects for the required period of affordability.
 Articles I and III of the Guidelines address HCD requirements for APCs.
 As of the date of this NOFA, four Counties have been designated to be APCs: Los Angeles, San Diego, San Francisco, and Santa Clara Counties.
-APCs need not apply for their standard Round 2 allocation.
+APCs need not apply for their Round 3 allocation.
 It will be automatic provided that the County's NPLH program complies with all applicable NPLH Guideline requirements.

 Upon request, the Department may offer each APC a one-time advance on future funding allocations in order to address documented unmet application demand.
 Funds advanced in a particular round will be deducted from the amount available to the APC in the following funding round(s).
-The amount advanced shall not exceed 100 percent of the amount provided to the APCs in the funding round during which the request is made, and shall depend on the availability of funds.
-Funds available under this NOFA to the APCs are as follows:
+The amounts in the following table reflect amounts subtracted from the County's Round 3 allocation due to advances in Round 3 funds that were received under the Round 2 NOFA.
+See NOFA Appendix A for amounts advanced under Round 2.